 I understand there can be extenuating circumstances.
 If we’ve worked together several times in the past and you’ve always paid on time, please let me know if you find yourself in a difficult financial situation when your work is delivered.
 I am happy to work out a payment plan with you.
 This is offered ONLY to long-time clients in good standing.

-All artwork is copyright Skyla Dawn Cameron.
+All design is copyright Skyla Dawn Cameron.
 Individual photos used are copyright the photographers and used in accordance to the rights from third-party vendors.
 Until you have paid the final invoice for your cover, you may not use the design in any way, commercial or non-commercial.

 Buying a cover does not transfer the copyright to you.
 All designs/layouts are copyright Skyla Dawn Cameron and all photographs are copyright to their prospective photographers.
-If you would like to purchase the design/layout and have another designer create sequels for you, may do so for $350 – $500 USD–please contact me if this is your wish, and I will deliver the layered PSD file for you to give your designer.
+If you would like to purchase the design/layout and have another designer create sequels for you, may do so for $350 – $500 USD depending on the cover–please contact me if this is your wish, and I will deliver the layered PSD file for you to give your designer.
 It’s bad form to have another designer copy someone’s design exactly for sequel covers.

 If a third party would like to license your cover art for additional publications, please contact me about pricing.